6-Days New York City Itinerary: the best traveler tips

 Day 6: From the top of the Empire State Building

-This last day will be a very special day, as I will show you the most emblematic places in New York to end this spectacular trip and leave you with the best taste in your mouth.
+This last day is going to be very special, as I'm going to show you the most iconic places in New York to end this spectacular trip on a high note.

-Climbing the Empire State Building is a must experience with views of the Big Apple that will leave you speechless.
+Climbing the Empire State Building is a must-do experience with views of the Big Apple that will leave you speechless.

-Access the 86th floor, the cheapest option, and stop to contemplate the beauty of the city.
+Go up to the 86th floor, the most economical option, and stop to contemplate the beauty of the city.
 One last snapshot to remember the city of skyscrapers from above.
-Although you also have the possibility to get to the 102nd floor by booking these tickets, you will be amazed with the views!
+Although you also have the option of going up to the 102nd floor by booking these tickets, you'll be amazed by the views!

 The contemporary charm of MoMA

-Another must-see in New York is the MoMA, the most important modern art museum in the world.
-Get ready to see up close the works of your favorite artists such as Van Gogh, Dali or Warhol.
+Another must-see in New York is MoMA, the world's most important museum of modern art.
+Get ready to see the works of your favorite artists, such as Van Gogh, Dalí, and Warhol, up close.

-But it is not the only thing you can enjoy, there are also important collections of photography, film and design, a real gem that you can not miss!
+But that's not all you can enjoy; there are also important collections of photography, film, and design.
+A real gem that you can't miss!

-I advise you to book your tickets in advance, as it is one of the most visited museums and plan your visit because its size is huge and there is much to see inside.
+I recommend booking your tickets in advance, as it is one of the most visited museums, and planning your visit, as it is huge and there is a lot to see inside.

 Chelsea Market: a culinary experience

-Among the varied gastronomic offer I recommend you to visit Chelsea Market.
-Inside, you can taste its specialty, seafood, as well as various dishes of international cuisine.
+Among the varied gastronomic offerings, I recommend visiting Chelsea Market.
+Inside, you can try their specialty, seafood, as well as various international dishes.

-Let yourself be seduced by the sweets of Amy's Bread or the doughnuts of Doughnuttery.
-You can also pick up some of the freshest produce in the basement of the market or take home souvenirs.
+Indulge in the sweets at Amy's Bread or the doughnuts at Doughnuttery.
+You can also pick up some of the freshest produce in the market's basement or take home a souvenir.

 Times Square and Broadway

-And to end your stay, you'll want to stop by Times Square, if you haven't had the chance to do so already, but this time to look out over the square from the steps and watch the hundreds of people wandering back and forth.
+And to end your stay, you'll want to visit Times Square, if you haven't already had the chance to do so, but this time to contemplate the square from the stairs and watch the hundreds of people wandering from one side to the other.

-All eyes are scattered in this place, where it is impossible to focus on a single point as dozens of LED screens flood this site.
-But let's give it a try.
-Take a seat, focus on one spot, grab your camera and hit the flash.
+All eyes are scattered in this place, where it is impossible to focus on a single point as dozens of LED screens flood the site.
+But we're going to try.
+Take a seat, focus on one point, grab your camera, and press the shutter.
 There's your special moment to share with the world.
 Bye Bye New York!

-Take a look at the 10 best Broadway musicals 2021/2022, if you want to enjoy your favorite musical to end a round trip.
+Check out the 10 best Broadway musicals of 2021/2022 if you want to enjoy your favorite musical to round off your trip.